-4.1 Admission to the Minor program
+5.1 Admission to the Minor program

-To apply for admission to the program use see the Minor Application Form at the end of this document (Section 9), also available from the Department of Biomedical Engineering website.
-GPA requirements for the minor are the same as for the BME major (see Section 2.2).
+To apply for admission to the program use see the Minor Application Form at the end of this document (Section 10).
+GPA requirements for the minor are the same as for the BME major (see Section 3.2).
 After completing the form, meet with the Department's Minor Program Advisor to finalize your application.

-4.2 BME Minor classes
+5.2 BME Minor classes

-The course requirements for the BME Minor include to prerequisite courses:
+The course requirements for the BME Minor include two prerequisite courses:

-'''

 BIOL 2020 (or BIOL 2021) Cell Biology (or equivalent)

 MATH 2250 Diff Eq/Lin Alg

-'''